Lordgio/MarsRover/README.md

 | Compose Lint checks   | A group of lint checks that help creating composable functions without mistakes.             |

 > [!IMPORTANT]
-> Important information: Android Studio Stable (Hedgehog 2023.1.1) doesn't include yet support for rendering Compose
+> Android Studio Stable (Hedgehog 2023.1.1) doesn't include yet support for rendering Compose
 > layout previews when you target API 34.
 Because of this issue, most of the previews will fail to render in this Android
-> Studio version until Google releases the next versions.
+> Studio version until Google releases the next IDE versions.

 ## Best practices applied